jon-wei/druid/docs/content/tutorials/tutorial-rollup.md

 # Tutorial: Roll-up

-Druid summarizes raw data at ingestion time using a process we refer to as "roll-up".
+Druid can summarize raw data at ingestion time using a process we refer to as "roll-up".
 Roll-up is a first-level aggregation operation over a selected set of columns that reduces the size of stored segments.

 This tutorial will demonstrate the effects of roll-up on an example dataset.

 For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.html) and have it running on your local machine.
-You don't need to have loaded any data yet.

 It will also be helpful to have finished [Tutorial: Loading a file](/docs/VERSION/tutorials/tutorial-batch.html) and [Tutorial: Querying data](/docs/VERSION/tutorials/tutorial-query.html).